-One item raised in comments is being discussed in several wind project dockets, that being the use of an aircraft detection lighting system (ADLS).
-ADLS is designed to mitigate the impact of nighttime lights by deploying a radar-based system around a wind farm, turning lights on only when low-flying aircraft are detected nearby.
-An FAA study found the system provides "a technology that offers a satisfactory level of safety for the flying public.
-At the same time, this technology reduces the impact of obstruction lights on nearby communities and migratory bird populations."
-A requirement for this feature has been added as a special condition in this preliminary DSP (see Section 6.1 "Obstruction Marking and Lighting").
-In the future, depending on the results of actual use, the Commission may want to consider making this a standard permit requirement.
+One item, resulting in a special condition recommendation in the PDSP, is the use of an aircraft detection lighting system (ADLS).
+The ADLS is designed to mitigate the impact of nighttime lights by deploying a radar-based system around a wind farm, turning lights on only when low-flying aircraft are detected nearby.
+A requirement to add this feature to the Bitter Root Wind Project appears in the PDSP in Section 6.1 Obstruction Marking and Lighting.